Hearing protection device: HPD noise reduction: on label (NRR, SNR, HML, SLC80), and real noise attenuation (at workplaces)

 There were no technical means to take into account the variability of the HPD noise attenuation in different workers for a long time.
 For this reason, specialists (NIOSH and others) have tried to take at least palliative measures.
 They recommended that employers estimate the average noise attenuation of workers based on the average noise attenuation of testers in the lab – with correction (de-rating).
 However, in fact, the result of such manipulations did not provide any information about the noise attenuation of a particular worker.

 The advent of new technologies has solved the problem, and individual measurement of noise attenuation is considered the most promising trend in personal noise protection Hearing protection fit-testing has been developed in order to determine the actual attenuation of the device as it is worn for an individual.
 These tests for checking attenuation values summarize the real-world attenuation in a personal attenuation rating (PAR).
 The PAR is unique to the HPD tested and the individual wearing the protection, and personal fit testing US OSHA and the National Hearing Conservation Association (NHCA) Alliance recommend that employers conduct individual worker noise attenuation measurements (HPD fit-testing) as a best practice and valuable tool for improving employee training.

 In order to achieve significant attenuation, fit-testing and extensive personalized (one-on-one) training was found to be essential, whereas simple instructions did not lead to significant attenuation over giving no instructions at all.

+Following field studies on the implementation and effectiveness of hearing protection fit-testing, standards and regulations for Hearing Protector Fit Testing are under development or being implemented in several countries.

 NIOSH has tried to alleviate the problem by developing a freely available program (online) for evaluating noise attenuation with liners.
 It can identify workers who do not know how to insert earplugs, or when workers are given such models that do not fit their ear canals.